atornity/bevy_event_entities/README.md

 All events are stored in the same `EventEntities` resource which means the ordering of events are predictable even if they are of different types.

-Events are just entities so you can add arbitrary component to events.
+Events are just entities so you can add arbitrary components to events.

 ## Possibly outdated example